All Episodes

 I am who I am, and I'm not changing.

-Julie Kelly, political commentator, senior contributor to American Greatness, author of disloyal opposition, and Craig Marshall, special counsel to the American Center for Law and Justice.
+Julie Kelly, political commentator, senior contributor to American Greatness, author of Disloyal Opposition, and Craig Marshall, special counsel to the American Center for Law and Justice.

 Guys, what do you think here?

-They've joined uh partnership with the mainstream media, and now Capitol Hill is tilting only in one direction as a result of an election.
+And unfortunately, when you've got these mega monolithic, monopolistic Silicon Valley giants like Facebook, Google, Amazon, Twitter, Apple that control information, they've joined partnership with the mainstream media, and now Capitol Hill is tilting only in one direction as a result of an election.

-Uh this is a threat to the Republic.
+This is a threat to the Republic.

 No questions asked.

-Craig, you're uh honestly, you're just exactly right here.
+Craig, honestly, you're just exactly right here.

-What you're what you're pointing out is something, you know, you as an expert in the law, you deal with these platforms all the time, you deal with it every day.
+What you're pointing out is something, you know, you as an expert in the law, you deal with these platforms all the time.

 In other words, are you finding that people are coming to you that are being silenced and suppressed and demonetized in this case?